Join Us

 Nobody wants more landfill.
 Unfortunately, as our global population grows, the need for landfills also increases.
 The US Environmental Protection Agency says roughly 26.8 million tons of plastics were sent to landfills in the United States in 2017.
 That’s about a 10 percent increase over the 24.3 million tons sent in 2010.

-Efficient recycling earlier in the disposal process could reduce these numbers greatly, since landfills are not always equipped to do the recycling themselves.
-Recycling also reduces the nasty side-effects of landfills, which sometimes leak dangerous products into the environment.
+Efficient recycling earlier in the disposal process could greatly reduce these numbers since landfills are not always equipped to do the recycling themselves.
+Recycling also reduces the nasty side effects of landfills, which sometimes leak dangerous products into the environment.

 Acrylonitrile Butadiene Styrene (ABS) | Recycled Plastic